stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 the archway to the room of machines and almost crying out as I saw the incline leading down to where one of those blasphemous trap-doors must be yawning two levels below.
 But instead of crying out I muttered over and over to myself that this was all a dream from which I must soon awake.
-Perhaps I was in camp&mdash;perhaps I was at home in Arkham.
+Perhaps I was in camp--perhaps I was at home in Arkham.
 As these hopes bolstered up my sanity I began to mount the incline to the higher level.

   I knew, of course, that I had the four-foot cleft to re-cross, yet was too racked by other fears to realise the full horror until I came almost upon it.
-On my descent, the leap across had been easy&mdash;but could I clear the gap as readily when going uphill, and hampered by fright, exhaustion, the weight of the metal case, and the anomalous backward tug of that daemon wind?
+On my descent, the leap across had been easy--but could I clear the gap as readily when going uphill, and hampered by fright, exhaustion, the weight of the metal case, and the anomalous backward tug of that daemon wind?
 I thought of these things at the last moment, and thought also of the nameless entities which might be lurking in the black abysses below the chasm.